Waldorf Stories: Plot

+On Monday, Don is surprised to see Danny is waiting for him in his office.
+He attempts to buy the slogan but Danny refuses the offer of money, insisting he wants a job.
+Don gives in to his demand, not bothering to hide his disgust, much to Peggy's surprise and annoyance.
+At their meeting, Pete agrees to accept Ken into the firm, on the condition that Ken acknowledges that they are no longer equals; Ken, desperate to escape his present firm and realizing Pete is serious, agrees.

-In flashbacks, Roger (who is writing a memoir), remembers how he met Don as a fur salesman in 1953.
-Roger was involved with Joan Holloway, for whom he sought to buy a fur coat.
-When Don learns that Roger works in advertising, he tries to include his resume and portfolio in the box containing the coat but Roger throws them out.
-Later, while heading to work, he runs into Don, who is hounding him for a job at Sterling Cooper.
-Despite trying to blow him off, Roger agrees to go out with him for drinks.
-The next day, Don shows up in the lobby and claims Roger hired him in saying: "Welcome aboard".
-As they enter the elevator, a puzzled Roger has no memory of what really happened, but Don smiles to himself, having hustled his way into Sterling Cooper.
+Throughout the episode, we flashback to 1953 to see how Roger met Don when the latter was working as a fur salesman and Roger is buying a fur for his mistress, Joan.
+When Don learns that Roger works in advertising, he tries to give him his resume and portfolio, but Roger throws them out.
+The next day, Don accosts him in the lobby of Sterling Cooper, angling for a job.
+Roger agrees to go out with him for drinks, and the next day, Don shows up in the lobby and claims Roger had hired him the day before.
+A puzzled Roger has no memory of what really happened, and Don smiles to himself, having hustled his way into Sterling Cooper.